What is the WELS Synod Convention?

 Should delegates bring their personal electronic devices?

 Yes, if possible, delegates should bring their own personal electronic device (a laptop, notebook tablet, or smartphone) with WiFi capabilities.
-In order to save time and money, the synod convention, for the first time, will be going almost entirely paperless.
-A majority of the convention materials will be made available electronically to delegates during the convention.
+A majority of the convention materials will be made available electronically to delegates prior to or during the convention.